 Choral conductors are advised to observe rehearsals of each of the various vocal and instrumental ensembles.
 Further conducting experience is gained by serving as assistant conductor for one of the faculty-led choruses, and by directing the Battell Chapel and Marquand Chapel choirs.
-Visiting guest conductors have included Harold Decker, George Guest, Sir David Willcocks, and Robert Shaw.
-Stefan Parkman of the Swedish Radio Choir is scheduled to visit in 2003-2004.
+Visiting guest conductors have included Harold Decker, George Guest, Stefan Parkman, Sir David Willcocks, and Robert Shaw.
+Two guest conductors will visit in 2004-2005: Krzysztof Penderecki and Sir David Willcocks.